Aishwarya Rai Bachchan, Sonam Kapoor Spotted At A Wedding; Sara Ali Khan Steals Their Thunder [PICS]

 - Aishwarya Rai Bachchan & Pharrell Williams Let Their Enchanting Chemistry Do The Talking!
 [PICS]

-- Sonam Kapoor & Anand Ahuja's Wedding Confirmed?
-Farah Khan Accidentally Spills The Beans!
+- Sonam Kapoor & Anand Ahuja's Wedding Date & Venue Finalized, Get Ready For Some Surprises!

 It was one star-studded night when the wedding reception of Abu Jani's niece Saudamini Mattu, was attended by who's who of the B-town.
 Celebs like Aishwarya Rai Bachchan, Sonam Kapoor, Sonali Bendre, Bhumi Pednekar, Karan Johar, Shweta Bachchan, Amitabh Bachchan and Jaya Bachchan were spotted under one roof and their pictures are going viral for all the glamorous reasons.